DFranzen/WiKeyBow/README.md

 * WiKeyBow can control multiple devices at once
 * Control-actions are more flexible
 * WiKeyBow does not need to be pluged into a computer
+* WiKeyBow can be modified on the Raspberry Pi without additional development tools
 #### Advantages official firmware
 * no additional setup required to send simple keypresses
 * Boot-time is significantly quicker